jschuel/migKeyPoint/README.md

 7. In the `migKeyPoint` directory, run `python3 setup_environment.py`.
 This script will unzip the contents of `zipped_files.zip` and will move them to their appropriate directories.
 8. Assuming all went well, you are now set up to run the tutorials!
 Navigate to the `tutorials` directory, open up a Jupyter notebook by typing `jupyter notebook` in your terminal, and you can start playing around!

-# master_configuration.yaml instructions (Coming soon)
+# master_configuration.yaml instructions
 ### This is a global configuration file that controls several settings in the jupyter notebook tutorial scripts.
+You can edit the fields in your favorite text editor
 The main variables that you will be editing as you go through these tutorials:

 **noise**: Set this to True when you want to generate simulation with noise and train and/or evaluate YOLO models on simulation with noise.
 Otherwise set to False